bi-sec-pub/WhatTheAzureCA/README.md

 ### Troubleshooting
 Sometimes to script throws exceptions while executing it.
 Please read the exception message for further details.
-If the time between copying the headers and executing the script is too long it may be possible that this also causes a different message besides the "Invalid creditials ..." one
+If the time between copying the headers and executing the script is too long it may be possible that this also causes a different message besides the "Invalid creditials ..." one.

 If you have difficulties running the example please contact us at whattheazureca@bi-sec.de